pechorka/async-archetucture/initial_architecture.md

 ### Cron job

 Will start at the end of each day, receive balance for all users.
-If balance is positive, add log with reason "pay day" and positive balance sum
+If balance is positive, add log with reason "payday" and positive balance sum

 ## Auth service

-Takes care of authorisation and access level to services.
+Takes care of authorization and access level to services.

 ### Database structure